volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 * A LAN kext (We will go into more detail about this later.)

 You can find the latest compiled kexts in [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ) (Massive thanks to GoldFish64 for setting up and maintaining his kext repo.)
-Or you can find official compiled by kext owner in [here](https://docs.google.com/spreadsheets/d/1WQ87XQKgJVPPub_CbjoHsUscgyxrGg3DWzZz7Nnf_RU/)
+Or you can find official versions compiled by the kext owner [here](https://docs.google.com/spreadsheets/d/1WQ87XQKgJVPPub_CbjoHsUscgyxrGg3DWzZz7Nnf_RU/)

 ### LAN Kext
 Check your motherboard specifications and look for the LAN Chipset.
 This could be one of the following: